WATCH: Carson Wentz makes MVP case with superhuman throw, perfect TD pass

 Wentz made a throw that only a few quarterbacks in the history of football likely could've made

-For much of the Eagles' game against the Seahawks on Sunday night, Carson Wentz weakened his MVP case with three missed touchdown connections and a brutal fumble at the goal line.
+For much of the Eagles' game against the Seahawks on Sunday night, Carson Wentz weakened his MVP case with three missed touchdown connections and a costly, brutal fumble at the goal line.
 And then, within an instant, Wentz reminded MVP voters why he's a deserving candidate.
 Trailing 17-3 in the third quarter, Wentz made two out-of-this-world plays that kept the Eagles alive.

 These two throws belong on Wentz's MVP highlight reel.
 The first pass came on third-and-13 deep in Eagles territory.
 Under pressure, Wentz left the pocket to his right and barely got the football off in time as he got dragged down from behind.
-The ball ended up traveling from the 10-yard line to the Seahawks' 45-yard line, which is where Nelson Agholor came down with the catch.
+The ball ended up traveling from the 10-yard line to the Seattle's 45-yard line, which is where Nelson Agholor came down with the catch.

 How in the world did Wentz manage to throw this 45 yards in the air?